Sport in Reading, Berkshire: Other sports

 Reading has previously been the town in which two former Formula One teams, Canadian constructor Walter Wolf Racing (from 1977 to 1979) and Brazilian constructor Fittipaldi Automotive (from 1977 to 1982), based their headquarters.
 Former Formula One driver Innes Ireland (who is best known for racing for Team Lotus from 1959 to 1961, as well as driving for British Racing Partnership and BRM between 1962 and 1966), lived in Reading until he succumbed to cancer at the age of 63 in 1993.
-Four-time Formula One champion Ayrton Senna lived in Tilehurst in the 1980s; a road is named after him.
+Three-time Formula One champion Ayrton Senna lived in Tilehurst in the 1980s; a road is named after him.

 Reading Rooks Korfball Club practices at Reading Blue Coat School and (as of season 2025-26) has 4 teams participating at various levels in the English Korfball League.